adryzz/RemotePresentationManager/README.md

 Works over Bluetooth, and specifically made to be easy to control by any Bluetooth capable Android phone. (see the wiki for how 2 setup)

+Added custom password support with SHA512 hash in v4.1.0!! in order to use it, check out this => https://github.com/adryzz/RPMPasswordSet

+I need to update the wiki for how 2 set the custom password and so on, and i will do it soon so stay tuned!

 PLEASE USE THIS ON YOUR OWN PC OR ON PCs THAT YOU HAVE THE CONSENT OF USING THIS ON.

 (I'M NOT RESPONSIBLE FOR ANYTHING)